aaugustin/django-sesame/README.rst

 - Django 1.11 (LTS), 2.1 and 2.2;
 - all supported Python versions.

 It requires ``django.contrib.auth``.
-It's compatible with custom user models.
+It's compatible with custom user models, provided they have an integer or UUID primary keys.
+(Additional types could be supported if there's a use case.)

 django-sesame is released under the BSD license, like Django itself.